LykkeCity/FeedQuotesHistoryWriterBroker/README.md

 If the table does not exist the broker creates it.

+## Queues

+The broker creates queue with name `lykke.quotefeed.tickhistory`.

 ## Start

 On successful start the broker creates several log records with `level="Info"` to inform that it is up & running.